DHTMLX/docs-diagram/docs/api/editor/serialize_method.md

 ### Description

-@short: serializes the data of the editor into an array of JSON objects
+@short: Serializes the data of the editor into an array of JSON objects

 ### Usage